-- The efforts of Al Ain Al Ahlia Insurance Company are always focused on maintaining its pioneering role through its permanent and continuous cooperation with all Insurance Companies operating, whether within the Insurance Market in the State or companies that operate in the rest of the regional, Arab and international markets. - The company also seeks the optimal application of the governance rules and compliance with the laws, regulations and decisions issued by the concerned Authorities, particularly the UAE Central Bank, the Securities and Commodities Authority and Abu Dhabi Securities Exchange. - The company also seeks to strength the teamwork between the various Insurance Companies in the State through its continuous cooperation in the Emirates Insurance Association. - The company was keen during the year 2021 to provide a healthy and safe work environment, to be inline with the guidance of the UAE government to combat the spread of the Covid-19, as the Company encouraged the employees to obtain vaccinations in addition to providing weekly PCR tests for all employees at the company's expense and that is to encourage everyone in order to reduce the control of the spread of this virus.
+- The efforts of Al Ain Ahlia Insurance Company are always focused on maintaining its pioneering role through its permanent and continuous cooperation with all Insurance Companies operating, within the Insurance Market in the State or companies that operate in the rest of the regional, Arab and international markets. - The company also seeks the optimal application of the governance rules and compliance with the laws, regulations and decisions issued by the concerned Authorities, particularly the UAE Central Bank, the Securities and Commodities Authority and Abu Dhabi Securities Exchange. - The company also seeks to strength the teamwork between the various Insurance Companies in the State through its continuous cooperation in the Emirates Insurance Association. - The company was keen during the year 2022 to provide a healthy and safe work environment.